HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

 !!! important

-     With the Operator-based deployment being deprecated in CF198 and planned to be removed in HCL DX Container Update 9.5 CF200, you will find some changes in the list of files and their names in CF199 and later releases.
+     HCL deprecated Operator-based deployment in CF198 and plans to remove in HCL DX Container Update 9.5 CF200.
+You can find some changes in the list of files and their names in CF199 and later releases.

+!!! note
+    The new image files and the change in file names are highlighted in the table below.

 |Component|Image name|CF198|CF199|
 |---------|----------|-----|-----|